jpaugh/repla/README.md

 - Execute sh commands: `!cmd args`
 - Built-in commands: `%cd`, `%pwd`, etc.
 - Extensible!
 You can make your own built-ins with Python.
+- Set options (and command/args) from the command-line

 TODOs
 =====